 Second is my module five placement.
 Having worked in healthcare for a few years I felt emergency care wasn’t for me and I wasn’t looking forward to this placement in an emergency assessment unit.
 But then I met my amazing mentor Julie and her team.
 Julie is outstanding nurse.
 Her ability to support and understand patient needs ensures they receive the best care.

 My third most enjoyable moment during my study has been being involved with the RCN as a student information officer.
 I have been able to attend RCN Congress and be involved in the pay campaign and support other students to get involved as well.

-Now I’m graduating I’m particularly looking forward to my emergency rotation post and the challenges it will bring, and working at the James Paget University Hospital NHS Foundation Trust.
+Now I’m graduating I’m particularly looking forward to my emergency rotation post and the challenges it will bring.
 I am also going to get more involved with the RCN and take on new roles as a learning rep and eventually a steward.